Clamentos/FabRISC/src/spec/Section1.typ

         Commentary in this document will formatted in this way and communication will be more colloquial.
 If the reader is only interested in the specification, these sections can be skipped without hindering the understanding too much.

         This project tries to be more of a hobby learning experience rather than a new super serious industry standard, plus the architecture borrows many existing concepts from the most popular and iconic ISAs like: x86, RISC-V, MIPS, ARM and OpenRISC.
 Don't expect this project to be as good or polished as the commercial ones, however, i wanted to design something that goes beyond simple toy architectures used for teaching and demonstrations.
-I chose to target FPGAs as the primary platform for two main reasons: firstly is that ASICs are out of the question for the vast majority of people because of cost, time and required expertise.
+I chose to target FPGAs as the primary platform for two main reasons: firstly is that ASICs are infeasible for the vast majority of people because of cost, time and required expertise.
 Secondly is that using discrete components, all though fun and interesting, makes little sense from a sanity, practicality and scalability points of view given the complexity of this project.
 Software simulators, such as Logisim-evolution #monospace(link("https://github.com/logisim-evolution/logisim-evolution")) or Digital #monospace(link("https://github.com/hneemann/Digital")) can be good alternative platforms for simpler implementations without having to spend a dime.

-        The core ideas here are the use of variable length encodings of 4 and 6 byte instruction sizes along with shorter "compressed" ones to increase code density.
+        The core ideas of this architecture are the use of variable length encodings of 4 and 6 byte instruction sizes along with shorter "compressed" ones to increase code density.
 The goal behind these is to use the long 6 byte format for instructions containing larger immediate values, while the 2 and 4 byte formats for instructions with smaller ones or registers only.
 The trade off of this is increased ISA capabilities and code density at the expense of misalignment and variable length encodings which can complicate the hardware implementation a bit.
 This ISA, all though not a "pure" RISC design with simple fixed length instructions and few addressing modes, resembles that philosophy for the most part skewing away from it in some areas, such as, being able to load, store, move and swap multiple registers with a single instruction, more complex addressing modes, floating point transcendental operations and variable length encodings.

         I chose the name "FabRISC" because i wanted to encapsulate the main characteristics and target device of this instruction set.
 The pronunciation should vaguely remind of the word "fabric" which is a reference on the fact that the main component of an FPGA is the "LUT fabric", that is, a network of many interconnected logic cells.
     ]),